Kristina01111000/Drws_site/README.md

-	Add new wellness self check pdf to the page everywhere -> remove the word “self” from the self check add the lines that Dr W is going to send about the score On 40Q pdf try to remove some of the space above the 2nd graph Try to add padding to the ‘Find out ….’ paragraph
+	Add new wellness self check pdf to the page everywhere -> remove the word “self” from the self check add the lines that Dr W is going to send about the score

-Try to add a space before the join for free paragraph make sure the pdfs all look good on the site
+Try to add padding to the ‘Find out ….’ paragraph make sure the pdfs all look good on the site